 Wrong: If her father ever found out… She shook her head and went back to her console.

 Right: If her father ever found out….
 She shook her head and went back to her console.

 Wrong: “If your father ever finds out….”
 Lindsey said.

 Right: “If your father ever finds out…” Lindsey said.

 Right: “…I’m sunk,” she agreed.

-Do not combine ellipsis with other punctuation in the same place.
-Choose the most appropriate option for the specific sentence.
+Do not combine ellipses with other punctuation.
+Choose the most appropriate option for the specific sentence—it’s almost never the ellipsis.
 If more is needed, consider adding description to make your point.

 Wrong: “I don’t know…, ” she began.